tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/HDFS TO COS 工具_intl_en.md

 ## Overview
-The HDFS TO COS tool is used to copy data from HDFS to Tencent Cloud COS.
+The HDFS TO COS tool is used to copy data from HDFS to Tencent Cloud COS（Cloud Object Storage）.

 ## Operating Environments
 #### Operating system